How to tenderize skirt steak?

 3. Flavor Infusion: Salt penetrates deep into the meat, enhancing its flavor while tenderizing it.

-This dual action of tenderizing and improving juiciness makes salt an essential tool for preparing tough cuts like skirt steak.
+This dual action of tenderizing skirt steak and enhancing juiciness makes salt an essential tool for skirt steak tenderizing, especially when preparing tougher cuts.

 When to Apply Salt for Tenderization